Botanic Gardens is home to the Palm House and the Tropical Ravine.

 Restoration of the Tropical Ravine

 We're restoring the Tropical Ravine.
 The ravine has become old and inefficient.
 But it’s set to be restored back to its former glory, with a modern 21st century twist that will see it become one of Belfast’s popular tourist attractions.

-The park will remain open, but the ravine and some paths will close during construction, which is due to start in July 2015 and hopefully reopen in autumn 2016 following the restoration.
+The park will remain open, but the ravine and some paths will close during construction, which is due to start in later this year and hopefully reopen in 2016 following the restoration.
 Look out for signage within the park for path closures.

 Before the work starts on the Tropical Ravine, many of the plants will be moved into the Palm House or rehomed to other ferneries.
 The large specimens that we can’t shift will be covered and protected from reconstruction work and the cold.
 Some of the plants are very valuable - the tree ferns are estimated to be over 150 years old.